Kenshi Killzzz: Weaving Culture and Rhythm into Seattle’s Soundscape

 By Emma Schwichtenberg

-At the crossroads of lo-fi and R&B, Kailyn Baccetti, also known as Kenshi Killzzz, crafts a sound that’s as fresh as it is evocative.
+At the crossroads of lo-fi and R&B Kenshi Killzzz crafts a sound that’s as fresh as it is evocative.
 Her music videos are visual poetry, blending traditional Indian attire with edgy streetwear, while her vlogs and photography account offer a behind-the-scenes look at her creative world.

 Baccetti’s tunes are a breath of fresh air, bringing a hot new vibe to the Seattle scene.
 So, dust off those headphones and switch up your familiar lo-fi playlist.
 Baccetti’s music is perfect for both studying and losing yourself in the moment, offering a soundtrack that's smooth, soulful, and effortlessly cool.